INTRODUCTION

 These simple strategies ensure your kitchen stays organised and hygienic.

-RISKS OF IGNORING CUTTING BOARD SEPARATION
+RISKS OF IGNORING THE CUTTING BOARD SEPARATION

-BENEFITS FOR YOUR FAMILY’S HEALTH
+THE BENEFITS FOR YOUR FAMILY’S HEALTH

 INTEGRATING CUTTING BOARD HYGIENE INTO DAILY LIFE